balena-io-experimental/balena-sound/docs/02-usage.md

 ### Multi-room mode

 Multi-room mode allows you to play perfectly synchronized audio on multiple devices, it turns balenaSound into a "Sonos-like" multi-room solution.
-It doesn't matter wether you have 2 or 100 devices, you only need them to be part of the same local network.
+It doesn't matter whether you have 2 or 100 devices, you only need them to be part of the same local network.

 When in multi-room mode devices can take one of two roles:
 - `master`: the device acting as the audio source